nuuday/nuuday-android-bdc/README.md

 ## What is this library about?
 What's the problem?
 >All my fragments need to track if they are opened for user insight purposes, wait, except maybe one..

->Oh well, I'll just make a BaseFragment with tracking and ignore it in that one component..
+>Oh well, I'll just make a BaseFragment with tracking, make my fragments inherit from it, and ignore tracking in one component..

 >Alright, but now some of my fragments inheriting BaseFragment needs a shared feature, but not others...